benbalter/benbalter.github.com/_posts/2012-04-10-whats-missing-from-cfpbs-awesome-new-source-code-policy.md

 ---
-title: "What's Missing from CFPB's Awesome New Source Code Policy"
+title: What's Missing from CFPB's Awesome New Source Code Policy
 description: The Consumer Financial Protection Bureau's (CFPB) new open source policy is a great start, but should go further
 ---